-A variety of tools and strategies are necessary to effectively operate and manage transportation infrastructure as a coordinated regional system, including the roadway network, transit system, and active transportation facilities.
-This technology could also help operators manage demands on different parts of the transportation system, including bus and rail lines, major transit centers, and roads and highways.
+A variety of tools and strategies are necessary to effectively operate and manage transportation infrastructure as a coordinated regional system, including managing the roadway network, transit system, and active transportation facilities.
+Transportation Systems Management (TSM) could help operators manage demands on different parts of the transportation system, including bus and rail lines, major transit centers, and roads and highways.
 The ultimate goal is to ensure that people have the information they need to travel seamlessly through the region's entire transportation system.

-Transportation System Management (TSM) measures also support the goals of the 2045 MTP/SCS by making improvements to improve operational efficiency.
+TSM measures support the goals of the 2045 MTP/SCS by making improvements to improve operational efficiency.
 These techniques contribute to improved traffic flow, better air quality, improved system accessibility, and safety.
-The following TSM measures support the forecasted land use development pattern of the 2040 MTP/SCS:
+The following TSM measures support the forecasted land use development pattern of the 2045 MTP/SCS: